Jonathan is a certified teacher who has taught in the UK and in the US. He now works as a digital learning consultant.

 When you uncheck this box, the HTML embed code is modified so that your students will no longer see suggested videos at the end of your embedded video!
 It is a quick and easy fix.

-4. How to Enable YouTube's Safety Mode
+4. Enable YouTube's Safety Mode

 As you are probably well aware, not everything on YouTube is suitable for the students that you teach.
 YouTube has strict rules over the types of content it allows users to upload, but that still doesn't preclude everything that you might hope that it would.
 One way to avoid the more unsavory content is to enable the Restricted Mode in YouTube.